-What is jewellery remodeling?
+What is jewellery remodelling?

 Jewellery remodeling (also called jewellery redesign or jewellery resetting) is the process of transforming an existing piece of jewellery into something new.
 This can involve updating the style, resetting stones, melting and reshaping metal, or combining multiple pieces into one.